 in place.
 If they choose to fight the order, the victim is responsible

 At K. Mitchell Law, PLLC, you can count on our

 experienced family law attorney to help you take the legal measures to ensure your safety.
-We understand

-you focus on healing yourself and your family.
+shoulders while you focus on healing yourself and your family.

 Call our office directly at